+natural with respect to the variable objects $A,B,C$, and subject to the axioms, the \emph{BD axioms}, given by Figures~1-18 below in this section. \end{enumerate} \end{df}

-Note that, if we worked with sets instead of categories and with equality instead of isomorphism, then these isomorphisms would provide the structure of a commutative semiring with unit.
-(Here ``semi'' refers to the lack of additive inverses.)
+\begin{rmk}\rm\mbox{} \begin{itemize} \item 0 and 1 are not generally initial and terminal objects of \C, because $\oplus$ and $\otimes$ are not generally coproduct and product operations. \item The 2 and 0 in the names of the distributivity isomorphisms refer to the number of summands on the right of $\otimes$; recall that the sum of no terms is understood to be 0. \item If we worked with sets instead of categories and with equality instead of isomorphism, then these isomorphisms would provide the structure of a commutative semiring with unit.
+Here ``semi'' refers to the lack of additive inverses. \end{itemize} \end{rmk}

-We next present the coherence conditions in the form of commutative diagrams, but some words are needed about the form of these diagrams.
+We next present the axioms in the form of commutative diagrams, but some words are needed about the form of these diagrams.
 Each of them is, when considered merely as an undirected graph, a simple cycle.
 But when the directions of the arrows are taken into account, they may not cohere, so it may not be immediately clear how to read such a diagram; hence the following explanation.
 Any path $p$ in the undirected graph underlying such a diagram, say from vertex $X$ to vertex $Y$, represents the isomorphism from $X$ to $Y$ obtained by composing, in order along $p$, the isomorphisms written on the labels of the arrows that point in the same direction as $p$ and the inverses of the isomorphisms labeling arrows in the direction opposite to $p$.